by-jp/www.byjp.me/content/notes/twitter/133606589960683520/index.md

 - imported
 - from-twitter
 ---
 Real Genius is likely the perfect sick-day movie.
-Science Comedy at its best\!
+Science Comedy at its best!